zucaritask/wes/README.md

 ### Read
 Retrives a view of the state of an actor.

-This is a work in progress.
-See todo.org for more details.

 ## Building blocks
 For each building block (except channels) wes exposes a callback interface